xbyrne/wd_xp_methods/README.md

 ### Process XP spectra

 Now that we have the XP coefficients downloaded, we need to get them into a nicer form than a .csv file.
 This is achieved by the `process_xp.py` program, which creates `data/interim/xp_coeffs.npz`.
 This file contains:
 - `ids` -- the Gaia EDR3 IDs
 - `xp` -- the XP coefficients
 - `xp_err` -- the errors on the XP coefficients
+- `is_polluted` -- whether the object is identified as polluted (see 'Evaluating previous methods' above)

 This file also contains a function (`sample_xp_spectra`) to convert the XP coefficients to ordinary, flux-vs-wavelength spectra, using the `GaiaXPy` package (Gaia Collaboration, Montegriffo+22).